Sheerazjogi/hackaton--03-1/README.md

 ## About the Developer

-This project was created by **Ali Hamza** as part of a hackathon challenge, demonstrating expertise in modern web development techniques and E-Commerce solutions.
+This project was created by **Sheeraz Ali** as part of a hackathon challenge, demonstrating expertise in modern web development techniques and E-Commerce solutions.

 ---